-Puppies learn the all-important body language and communication skill and bite inhibition by playing with other puppies rather than adult dogs.
-Adult dogs do not play that rough and tumble games that pups play
+Puppies learn the all-important body language and communication skills and bite inhibition by playing with other puppies rather than adult dogs.
+Adult dogs do not play the rough-and-tumble games that pups play.

 Puppy classes are therefore vitally important to canine socialisation and should be booked before you even get the puppy home.
 See my (1) Puppy Classes.
 If you do not live in my area then my Puppy Class page explains what to look for in a good puppy socialisation class.

 Other Critical Periods: Though I have listed the human and canine socialisation periods that does not mean that there are no other important and vital periods.
 For instance, there’s the first fear period, which starts at 5 weeks and peaks between 8 and 10.5 weeks.